-Couldn't even begin to explain to people how awesome it was!
+Couldn't even begin to explain to people how awesome the trip was!

 Cuan Law - BVI Dive Liveaboard

 Because British Virgin Islands (BVI) dive sites are many and are within close proximity to one another, the scuba diving liveaboard All Star Cuan Law offers a flexible itinerary.
 Rather than a set number of daily dives, our guests can log between 14 and 16 dives throughout their trip.

 Ultimate Dive Liveaboard

 Our scuba diving liveaboard trimaran was designed for the dual purpose of serving the needs of those desiring a luxury dive liveaboard experience and for enjoying sailing vacation in the BVI.
 Complementing underwater exploring of reefs and wrecks, we offer eco adventures, shore excursions and gourmet dining.

 - Departs Tortola, British Virgin Islands on Sundays